nelmio/alice/UPGRADE.md

 - Introduce a proper fixture lifecycle (building, instantiation, hydration and configuration step)
 - Introduce a proper Lexer
-- Make it easier to extence the library
+- Make it easier to extend the library

 The aim of those changes are to make Alice more robust, performant and extensible.
 The technical debt and a lot of weird edge cases were extremely hard